 As a Promise Partner, MCA works with KPS students to demonstrate the value of a private education by attending career fairs and athletic events, partnering with EmpowerHER College Signing Day, and providing a block grant to seniors from Loy Norrix High School and Kalamazoo Central High School.
 In addition to these measures, the organization also provides a program that builds interest in STEM disciplines among middle and high school students.

 For the past seven years, the Third 90 Network has paired high school students with college students and faculty to partake in field and lab work related to environmental science.
 The response to this program has been positive, as it creates a pipeline of talent.
 Despite the initiative’s success, Bartlett still sees room for improvement.

 “Our hope is to elevate the Third 90 Network to address learning gaps in algebra and biology,” he said.
-“To this end, we’ve started a new math and science initiative (the Kalamazoo Math and Science Institute) in Kalamazoo that targets rising ninth graders.”
+“To this end, through the generosity of the Consumers Energy Foundation and Delta Dental of Michigan, we’ve started a new math and science initiative (the Kalamazoo Math and Science Institute) in Kalamazoo that targets rising ninth graders.”